Snow Removal

 Main St, South St, Grove St, High St, Forest St and Washington St.

-Sidewalks of cul de sacs, pathways or trailways are not plowed by the Town of Norwell.
+Sidewalks of development cul de sacs, pathways or trailways are not plowed by the Town of Norwell.

 See also Sidewalks under Highway Division